*Open 7 days a week

 For the following few days after your biopsy, wait to have sexual intercourse.
 You shouldn’t use tampons during this time either; use pads instead for any bleeding.
 You should also stop using vaginal medications, lubricants or creams during these days.

 These limitations are temporary.
-The procedure is completely safe, and it’s a valuable tool for your doctors in Downtown Brooklyn to make the correct diagnosis of your medical issues.
+The procedure is completely safe, and it’s a valuable tool for your doctors in New York City to make the correct diagnosis of your medical issues.
 The right diagnosis assures that you receive the most appropriate treatment.
 Contact Century Medical and Dental Center for the best care.

 Century Medical and Dental Center is an accredited healthcare facility in NY that operates in accordance with Article 28, a public health law.
 This law regulates and recognizes accreditation for public healthcare facilities, ensuring they are licensed and operated correctly.
 By undergoing the Article 28 process and achieving accreditation, Century Medical and Dental Center demonstrates its commitment to meeting the highest standards of care.